 Social selling is a sales technique that uses social media to interact with potential clients by creating meaningful relationships with them in order to generate quality leads and improve sales.

-Is social selling and social commerce the same?
+Are social selling and social commerce the same?

-No it’s not.
-While social selling consists of building trust-based and long-lasting relationships with prospects and clients, social commerce refers to the action of selling products and services directly via social media platforms.
+No. While social selling consists of building trust-based and long-lasting relationships with prospects and clients, social commerce refers to the action of selling products and services directly via social media platforms.